 Vanilla extract - Adds more flavor to pair well with apples and cinnamon.

 Walnuts or pecans - They add a little crunch.
-They can be substituted with sliced almonds, pumpkin seeds, and sunflower seeds or they can be left out if needed.
+They can be substituted with sliced almonds, pumpkin seeds, sunflower seeds, or they can be left out if needed.

 Tips